Florida Online Casinos

 • Provide mechanisms for contestants to participate for free and with no purchase necessary.

-“Compliance with the rules of the Department of Agriculture and Consumer Services does not authorize and is not a defense to a charge of possession of a slot machine or device or any other device or a violation of any other law.”
+However, compliance with sweepstakes regulations does not insulate operators from other gambling laws.
+FL Stat ยง 849.094(8)(b) states that compliance “does not authorize and is not a defense to a charge of possession of a slot machine or device or a violation of any other law.”

 The odds that Florida will legalize online gambling are improving.